cla-delec/Monitoring_resilience_bursts/README.md

 ## Monitoring_resilience_bursts

-Codes to generate figure and results for the "Bursts: a powerful method for monitoring resilience" paper.
+Codes to generate the figures and results for the "Bursts: a powerful method for monitoring resilience" paper.

 # models
 Grind model used to generate the datasets